-In 2011, The City of Calgary received an Outline Plan/Land Use Amendment Application to redesignate (rezone) lands located immediately to the east of the community of Crestmont.
-The lands on the TransCanada highway was redesignated from S-FUD and Undesignated Road R.O.W. to C-C2f2.0h40, S-Un, S-SPR and DC.
-Submitted by SHAPE properties, the application accommodates a proposed comprehensive commercial and multi-residential development, as well as environmental reserve lands.
+In 2011, The City of Calgary received an Outline Plan/Land Use Amendment Application to redesignate (rezone) and subdivide lands located immediately to the east of the community of Crestmont, in southwest Calgary on the Trans-Canada highway.

-The application would allow for the development of 56.5 hectares of undeveloped land into a mix of commercial, office and residential space, including approximately 1,000 multi-family homes (such as apartments, condominiums and townhouses), retail and commercial buildings, and office space.
-The developer anticipates the construction would take three years to complete.
-This Outline Plan/Land Use Amendment Application was approved by City Council in November 2014.
+The proposal Calgary West, submitted by SHAPE properties, would allow for the development of 56.5 hectares of undeveloped land into a mix of natural green areas, retail/commercial, office and residential spaces, including approximately 1,000 multi-family homes, such as apartments, condominiums and townhouses.
+The developer anticipates the construction of the initial phase would take three years to complete.
+This Outline Plan and Land Use Amendment Application were approved by City Council in November 2014.

 Prior to the application, the property was undeveloped.
 An easement across Shape’s site currently provides access to the Crestmont Community.
 The developer is proposing a mixed use community that integrates with the natural topography and the west entranceway into Calgary.

 The proposed Outline Plan identified a basic subdivision pattern and addresses infrastructure needs, financing agreements and development-related issues.
 It includes the location and size of roads, the distribution of open space, and location of various land use districts.
 Outline plans are considered at the same time as applications for a land use redesignation.